mxilinas/tally/README.md

 I made this program after reading "The C Programming Language" by Brian Kernighan.
 This project is part of a larger series about exploring data structures in C.

+Tally uses a hashmap to store the frequency of each word in a text stream.

 ## Quick Start

 	git clone https://github.com/mxilinas/tally